Hopseed Herb Inhibits Candida Infections

 Most candida infections occur in the oral cavity (mouth), the esophagus (throat) or the vagina.
 HIV-infected persons typically battle candida infections that occur in the throat.

 Other herbs have also been found to inhibit candida.
 These include Baicalein, a flavone found from Baikal skullcap (Scutellaria baicalensis) roots.
 Another herb proven to combat Candida is Cassia (Senna) spectabilis – also called Gold tree.
 Other herbs shown in research to inhibit candida include Houttuynia cordata (Chameleon), Prunus pendula (Weeping cherry tree), Cortex moutan (Paeonia suffruticosa), Cortex pseudolaricis (Pseudolarix kaempfri), Rhizoma alpiniae officinarum (Alpinia officinarum), Rhizoma coptidis (Coptis chinensis – Gold thread), Cloves (Syzygium aromaticum), Cinnamon (Cinnamomum verum) and others.
+We also wrote about Euphorbia and candida in another article.

 It should be mentioned that these herbs have been shown to inhibit candida, but not necessarily cut off the candida germ tubes as does the hopbush extract.
 It doesn’t mean that they don’t, however.